 Unfortunately, if you keep delaying those dental visits, you’re going to have some big, costly dental problems to deal with.
 Without proper care, you can end up with cavities, gum disease, and other oral health problems.
 Many new studies even link the presence of gum disease with a high risk of diabetes, stroke, and heart attack.
 Avoiding dental care is bad for your dental health and your overall health, so here’s a look at some helpful tips you can use to help calm your dental anxiety.

-Tip #1 – Start By Talking to Your Dentist About Dental Anxiety
+Tip #1 – Start By Talking to Your Dentist About Dental Anxiety and Your Fears

 One of the best things you can do is to talk to your Melbourne, Florida dentist about the dental anxiety you’re experiencing.
 Together you can come up with a good strategy to deal with that anxiety.
 You may feel better if Dr. Brazdo continually tells you what is going on throughout the process.
 Other patients like to have their dentist talking to them in a calming voice about something other than the dental work taking place.
 You can also come up with a hand signal you can use if you need a break for a few minutes.
-This way you feel more in control of the situation.
+This way you feel more in control of the situation during dental treatment.

 Tip #2 – Use Deep, Slow Breathing

 When you’re dealing with anxiety, it’s easy to hold your breath.
 This actually decreases your oxygen levels and can make you feel even more panicked.
 Instead of thinking about the procedure, focus on taking some deep, slow breaths.
 This increases your oxygen levels and it can help to reduce your stress levels as well.
 It also keeps you from focusing on what is going on during treatment.

 Tip #3 – Go with a Low-Stress Time for Your Appointment